The vulnerability spectrum

 The Financial Conduct Authority (FCA) Guidance Consultation GC19/3 introduced the categories of ‘actually vulnerable’ and ‘potentially vulnerable’ customers.

-Following feedback during the subsequent consultation, the FCA altered their approach and, in Guidance Consultation GC20/3, described vulnerability as a spectrum of risk.
+Following feedback during the subsequent consultation, the FCA altered their approach and, in Finalised Guidance Consultation FG21/1, described vulnerability as a spectrum of risk.

 Drivers of vulnerabilty risk